bestit/flagception-bundle/docs/cookie.md

 ![Image of Chrome cookies](images/cookie.png)

 No matter what is set in the config - if the feature name exists in the cookie, the feature is enabled for you.
-Notice that featurs can only be enabled by cookie if they exists in your config.yml.
+Notice that features can only be enabled by cookie if they exists in your config.yml.
 In addition, you can explicitly disable some features for cookies:

 ```yml